Our museum and archives hold personnel indexes from both world wars.

 In 1909 the War Office issued the Scheme for the Organisation of Voluntary Aid.
-Under this scheme, the British Red Cross was given the role of providing supplementary aid to the Territorial Forces Medical Service in the event of war.
+Under this scheme, we were given the role supporting the Territorial Forces Medical Service in the event of war.

 We have a series of indexes recording the service details of personnel working during both world wars.
 These indexes are very extensive but they are known to be incomplete – there is no guarantee that the person you are looking for will be in the indexes.

 Record cards may include the dates of service, the nature of the duties performed, the detachment the individual belonged to, the institutions and places where the individual served, and any honours that may have been awarded.
 In addition, there are indexes for personnel who served in military hospitals, who were trained nurses, and who received the war medal.

 We also have index cards for recipients of the voluntary medical service awards for the period between the 1930s and the 1960s.